Research Projects

 1. Neural Compensation in the Language Network (Victoria Diedrichs)

-Aphasia impacts approximately one-third of stroke survivors as a result of damage to the language network in the brain.
-After only a few months, recovery begins to plateau, leading to less than a quarter of individuals with aphasia making a full recovery by 18 months post-stroke.
-Rehabilitation can continue to facilitate improvements in these individuals with chronic aphasia; however, progress is slow, despite continued use of evidence-based therapeutic interventions by trained speech-language pathologists.
-Crucially, little is known about the compensatory mechanisms that take place at the neurological level among individuals recovering from aphasia, which could be promoted using technology such as non-invasive brain stimulation to improve recovery.
-Motivated by a lack of clarity surrounding cortical compensation within the language network, this study aims to use resting state functional connectivity neuroimaging and a series of semantic and phonological working memory tasks to explore compensatory activity further.
+Motivated by a lack of clarity surrounding cortical compensation within the language network, this study aimed to use resting state functional connectivity neuroimaging and a series of semantic and phonological working memory tasks to explore compensatory activity further.
 Sites such as the anterior superior temporal gyrus and posterior middle temporal gyrus have been implicated by previous findings to compensate for language processing in individuals with lesions to the inferior frontal gyrus.
 Our findings will have broad implications for our understanding of neuroplasticity within the language network of individuals with aphasia and more specifically inform montage placement for future clinical trials of non-invasive brain stimulation techniques.
+Victoria was awarded a 2 year Training Grant from the OSU’s Center for Clinical and Translational Science (CCTS).

 2. The Role of Emotion in Word Production in Neurologically-Intact Adults and Adults with Aphasia (Deena Schwen Blackett)

-A hallmark symptom of aphasia is anomia (i.e., difficulty thinking of the word one wants to use).
-Current language models fail to consider the potential impact of emotional stimuli on word retrieval, which could impact language assessment and treatment in the aging and aphasia populations.
-People with aphasia have previously demonstrated superior language performance for emotional compared to non-emotional stimuli on a range of language tasks, suggesting that emotion favorably impacts language processing for this population.
-However, to our knowledge, no studies have examined the effect of emotion on word retrieval.
-Furthermore, there have been no attempts to integrate the variable of emotion into existing word retrieval models.
-There is a need to better understand the role emotion plays in word retrieval, which could lead to more complete word retrieval models and inform stimuli use in language assessment and treatment.
+This NIH funded project was motivated by the need to better understand the role emotion plays in word retrieval, which could lead to more complete word retrieval models and inform stimuli use in language assessment and treatment.
 To accomplish this, it will be important to understand the effect of emotion on word retrieval in aging, neurologically intact adults and adults with aphasia.
 This study aims to focus on the performance of aging adults and people with aphasia on a series of single-word generation tasks involving positive, negative, and neutral stimuli.
+Deena was awarded a 2 year Training Grant from the National Institute on Deafness and other Communication Disorders to complete this work.

 2. Investigation of a Computerized Word-Picture Verification Task in People with Aphasia (Ally Zezinka)